cyriaquebrousse/ada-project/README.md

  - Build a graph with a bearable memory footprint (to be stored in memory).
  - Handle minimum shortest paths queries in a computational efficient way.
  - Visualize the results using a custom visualization tool (isochone maps).

+## Getting started
+First, install Django with `pip install django`.
+Make sure your PATH is in order.<br>
+Place yourself in the root of the repository, and execute `python manage.py startserver`.<br>
+You can then access [http://localhost:8000](http://localhost:8000).